balderdashy/sails-docs/concepts/Views/Partials.md

 To refactor this, you might extrapolate the `<li>` into a partial to avoid duplicating code.
 But if we do that, _we cannot rely on automatic inheritance_.
 Partials only inherit locals that are available to the view, partial, or layout where they're called as a whole, but this `<li>` relies on a variable called `message`, which comes from the call to [`_.each()`](https://lodash.com/docs/3.10.1#forEach).

-Fortunately, Sails also allows you to pass in an optional dictionary (aka plain JavaScript object) of overrides as the second argument to `partial()`:
+Fortunately, Sails also allows you to pass in an optional dictionary (i.e. a plain JavaScript object) of overrides as the second argument to `partial()`:

 ```
 <%- partial(relPathToPartial, optionalOverrides) %>